10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 5. Zottman Curl

 But what sets Zottman curls apart from other bicep curl variations?
-Zottman curls work not only the bicep muscles, but also the brachialis and forearm muscles.
+Zottman curls work the bicep, brachialis, and forearm muscles.

 Different hand positions on different parts of the lift.